 MECASA’s work spans a range of programming and partnerships to bring the voices of Maine’s sexual assault support centers and the victims/survivors they serve to statewide and national sexual violence prevention and response efforts.

-For an overview of MECASA’s FY2015 work, click here for our latest annual report.
+For an overview of MECASA’s FY2016 work, take a look at our latest annual report.

 MECASA initiates and advocates for victim-centered public policy which ensures access to services, holds offenders accountable for their crimes, and works toward evidence-based sexual violence prevention.
 Some of this work is done through engaging on statewide policy committees, such as the Sexual Assault Forensic Examiner Advisory Board and the Maine Commission on Domestic and Sexual Abuse, some by engaging with state agencies as they develop protocols or training, and sometimes it is accomplished through the legislative process.
 We engage in each of these areas, and during the legislative session we work with legislators and legislative committees to support effective and evidence-based public policy on issues related to sexual violence.
 Click on the public policy title for more information on MECASA’s policy efforts.

 One of MECASA’s most important roles is to provide resources to help sexual assault support center staff in the critical work they do everyday in Maine.
 MECASA staff members support direct service staff with a range of research and resources, reach out to other state or national providers for additional resources and support, or simply help to brainstorm solutions to the challenges providers face.
 In addition to the support they provide Maine’s sexual assault support centers, MECASA staff also provide a significant amount of assistance and support to statewide and national partners on a range of issues, including human trafficking response, media engagement, and innovative primary prevention practices.